metallb/metallb/website/content/installation/_index.md

 If you're using kube-proxy in IPVS mode, since Kubernetes v1.14.2 you have to enable strict ARP mode.

+*Note, you don't need this if you're using kube-router as service-proxy because it is enabling strict arp by default.*

 You can achieve this by editing kube-proxy config in current cluster:

 ```shell